nikhilchavan2550/Home-loan-app/README.md

 3. Upload required documents
 4. Calculate EMI using the EMI calculator
 5. Submit the application
-6. Track application status in the dashboard
+6. Track application status in real-time
-7. Admin users can review and process applications in the admin panel
+7. Admin users can review and process applications through the admin dashboard

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 Home Loan Application.
-All rights reserved.